- Chapter 5 - Laws of Uncleanness, Trespassing and the unfaithful

 Hebrews 4:16: So let us come boldly

-of our gracious God.
+to the throne of our gracious God.
 There we will receive

 his mercy, and we will find grace to help us when we need it most.